 An ancient Attic Greek red-figure kylix by the Tarquinia Painter, with a disk foot and lateral handles.
-In the tondo, a god wearing a garland reclines and drinks from a phiale.
+In the tondo, Dionysus wears a garland, reclines on a wine skin, and drinks from a phiale.
 On the exterior six nude athletes train for the long jump with weighted halteres in their hands.
-An Etruscan graffito under the foot names the ancient owner.
+An Etruscan graffito under the foot names the ancient owner, "Fikhines."

 cf.: Naples, Museo Archeologico Nazionale, no. 126059.

 Formerly in the F.B. collection, Zurich, 1970's.